 What Is a 0% Intro APR Card?

 Here's the basic idea: most credit cards charge interest on any balance you carry from month to month.
 A 0% intro APR card waives that interest for a set promotional period — commonly anywhere from 12 to over 21 months — on purchases, balance transfers, or both.
 Once that window closes, a standard variable APR kicks in.
-That's why it's so important to have a repayment plan before you even apply — not after.
+That's why it's so important to compare 0% intro APR cards available now and have a repayment plan ready before you apply — not after.

-What to Look for in a 0% APR Card
+What to Look for in a 0% Intro APR Card

 - Length of the intro period — The longer the better.
 Some cards offer intro periods well over a year on both purchases and balance transfers.